 The program includes two mid-week workouts (self-paced, not with live coach), and one longer workout on Saturday mornings with live coach.
 The Zoom recordings will be distributed so if you miss a Saturday, you can do it "with the group" on your own time!

 Off-Season Spin Goes Virtual!

-Train from the comfort of your own “pain cave” with fellow club members and friends in a 12-week, structured training program designed to take you from the endless 2020 “off-season” to crushing your 2021 goals.
+Train from the comfort of your own “pain cave” with fellow club members and friends in a 12-week, structured training program designed to take you from your 2022 season to crushing your 2023 goals.

-The program kicks off January 9 with a Functional Threshold Power (FTP) test in Week 2 and builds your strength and endurance every week, culminating in a final FTP test to determine the progress you’ve made.
+The program kicks off January 7 with an introductory session and workout.
+We attack our Functional Threshold Power (FTP) test in Week 2 and build your strength and endurance every week, culminating in a final FTP test in Week 12 to determine the progress you’ve made.
 Our experienced coaches will guide and motivate you through each workout.

 All you need is a bike, trainer, and a device to connect to Zoom!
 A smart trainer or power meter is optional, as you’ll be coached through each workout.
 If you have a smart trainer, workout files will be compatible with Zwift and TrainerRoad.

 The program will be open to non-members as well (see pricing structure below) so invite your friends to join you and share in the sweat-fest from their pain cave!

 Since we're virtual you don't have to be local to the DC area!